That is too loose to be useful.

 This is also why kosher can matter to people beyond strictly observant Jews.
 Once food systems become industrial, trust becomes part of the practice.

-Kosher is broader than food, but food is where most people meet it
+Kosher is broader than food, but food is where most people meet the word

-Britannica points out something many casual explanations miss: kosher can apply to ritual fitness more broadly, not only to food.
+Britannica points out something many casual explanations miss: kosher can apply to ritual fitness more broadly, including areas beyond food.
 But food is where the term has its strongest everyday cultural presence.

 That makes sense.